 Starting salaries at senior cabin crew level (which can be reached after a few years of experience) are around £20,000.

 Cabin crew work shifts that usually involve irregular and unsocial hours.
-It can include working early mornings, through the night and at weekends and on public holidays.
+It can include working early mornings, through the night, at weekends and on public holidays.
 Short-haul flights may provide more regular hours than long haul.
+You may also have to work or be flexible on your days off if your return journey is cancelled or delayed.
+This is normally compensated however.

 Part-time opportunities are available but this still involves unsocial hours.